 All varieties of coconut oil (refined, virgin or non-processed) are resistant to rancidification and do not have to be refrigerated.

-This is because of their high saturated fat content which makes them oxidize slowly.
+This is because of their high saturated fat content, making them slowly oxidize.

-With that said, there are reports of cut plyboards turning rancid after a long period of time when treated with coconut oil.
+That said, there are reports of cut plyboard turning rancid after a long period when treated with coconut oil.

-So, to avoid the issue and be on the safer side, I recommend NOT to use coconut oil for finishing or sealing cut plywood, MDF, or particle boards.
+So, to avoid the issue and be on the safer side, I recommend NOT using coconut oil for finishing or sealing cut plywood, MDF, or particle boards.

-In fact, you should avoid using any kind of vegetable or cooking oils (like olive oils, almond oil, mustard oil, etc) on these cutting boards and even teak wood surfaces as they can go rancid after a time being.
+In fact, you should avoid using any kind of vegetable or cooking oils (like olive oils, almond oil, mustard oil, etc.) on these cutting boards and even teak wood surfaces, as they can go rancid after a time.

 How to Make a DIY Furniture Polish Using Coconut Oil?